 To allow users to use custom connectors in Teams, see Use custom connectors in Teams.

-Meeting extensions: Users can enhance the meeting experience by integrating message extensions within meetings and make meetings more productive.
+Meeting extensions: Meeting extensions are apps that enhance live meetings and make meetings more productive.
 You can identify various participant roles and user types, get meeting events, and generate in-meeting dialogs.
 For more information, see Apps for Teams meetings.

 To view common use cases mapped to Teams capabilities, see Map your use cases to Teams app capabilities.